Blue Ridge Parkway North Carolina, USA Travel Guide

 The Folk Art Center is a premier destination for Appalachian crafts, offering high-quality work by members of the Southern Highland Craft Guild and daily demonstrations.

-The Museum of the Cherokee Indian offers an immersive journey through the history, culture, and traditions of the Cherokee people at the Parkway's southern terminus.
+The Institution of the Cherokee Indian offers an immersive journey through the history, culture, and traditions of the Cherokee people at the Parkway's southern terminus.

-The North Carolina Arboretum is a 434-acre public garden focusing on native flora southernern Appalachian Mountains, with diverse cultivated gardens and trails.
+The North Carolina Arboretum is a 434-acre public garden focusing on native flora southernern Appalachian Mountains, with a variety of cultivated green spaces and trails.

 The Blue Ridge Parkway Visitor Center near Asheville serves as a gateway to understanding the Park road's unique story.